quicwg/multipath/draft-ietf-quic-multipath.md

 Such unintentional use of the same 4-tuple on different paths ought to be rare.
 When they happen, the two paths would be redundant, and the endpoint will want to close one of them.
-Uncoordinated Abandon from both ends of the connection may result in deleting two paths instead of just one.
+Uncoordinated abandon from both ends of the connection may result in deleting two paths instead of just one.
 To avoid this pitfall, endpoints could adopt a simple coordination rule, such as only letting the client initiate closure of duplicate paths, or perhaps relying on